-- Consider the trajectory of the sun in relation to your yard.
+• Consider the trajectory of the sun in relation to your yard.
 Is your house facing east or west, so the front and back yards receive equal amounts of sun throughout the day?
-Or does it face north or south and receive drastically different amounts of sunlight? - How do the trees and buildings on your property shade the yard?
-There are plenty of plant options for sun or shade, but you will need to choose accordingly.
+Or does it face north or south and receive drastically different amounts of sunlight?

-Site design tip:

-A nuisance, damaged, or misplaced tree can be a design opportunity.
+Site design tip: A nuisance, damaged, or misplaced tree can be a design opportunity.
 A new raingarden placement could be an impetus for the removal of an unwanted tree or large shrub.